There are many misconceptions about South African work visas that never seem to go away.

 Myth: If I have a work visa, my accompanying spouse can also automatically work in South Africa.

-Truth: No, your spouse cannot.
+Truth: No, your spouse may not work in South Africa.
 Accompanying spouses can only reside in South Africa.
 This means they cannot work, study or be involved in a business while living in South Africa.

 Myth: I do not need a visa if I’m not getting a salary from within South Africa while in the country for work purposes.

 Truth: If you are a foreigner with permanent residence outside South Africa, you will need a visa to enter South Africa for any purpose.
-This includes volunteer work and short-term work when paid by an overseas employer.
+This includes volunteer work as well as short-term work when paid by an overseas employer.
 The reason for your entry into South Africa will ultimately determine what type of visa you should apply for.